Institute-of-Information-Management-HSG/Project_Uni-App/site/HSG/app/modules/campusmap/README.markdown

-﻿# Project Mobile Uni-App: (Old) Campus Map of the University of St.Gallen
+﻿# Project Mobile Uni-App: (Inactive) Campus Map of the University of St.Gallen

 This module is not in use anymore.
 The current Campus Map module is /map.